 Scientific Name: Crotalus ruber

 The two species of red diamond rattlesnake (Crotalus ruber) is also known as the Cedros Island rattlesnake (Crotalus exsul).
-Their differing names comes from their individual habitats (exsul for the island and ruber for the mainland).
+Their differing names come from their individual habitats (exsul for the island and ruber for the mainland).
 This snake keeps cool during the day by staying beneath rocks and by occasionally climbing up short trees and shrubs.